mjordan/larkm/README.md

 ### Searching metadata

 larkm supports fulltext indexing of ERC metadata and other ARK properties via the [Whoosh](https://pypi.org/project/Whoosh/) indexer.
 This feature is not intended as a general-purpose, end-uer search interface but rather to be used for administrative purposes.
 Access to the `/larkm/search` endpoint is restricted to the IP addresses registered in the "trusted_ips" configuration setting.

-An simple example search is:
+A simple example search is:

 `http://127.0.0.1:8000/larkm/search?q=erc_what:water"`